RahulSelvaraj/library-management-ssystem/README.md

 <h3>Book and Member Management:</h3>Librarians can perform CRUD (Create, Read, Update, Delete) operations on books and members.
 They can add new books to the system, update book details such as title, author, and stock quantity, and manage member information.

-Book Issuance and Returns: The system allows librarians to issue books to members.
+<h3>Book Issuance and Returns:</h3>The system allows librarians to issue books to members.
 When a member borrows a book, the stock quantity is reduced accordingly.
 Members can also return books to the library, increasing the stock and triggering rent fees, if applicable.

-Book Search: Librarians can search for books based on their titles and authors, enabling quick access to specific book information.
+<h3>Book Search:</h3> Librarians can search for books based on their titles and authors, enabling quick access to specific book information.

-Rent Fee Calculation: The system calculates the rent fee for a book return based on the member's outstanding debt.
+<h3>Rent Fee Calculation:</h3> The system calculates the rent fee for a book return based on the member's outstanding debt.
 It ensures that a member's debt does not exceed a maximum limit (Rs.
 500).

 The project's implementation involves creating HTML templates for various functionalities, designing a CSS style sheet for consistent and appealing user interfaces, and integrating Flask as the back-end framework to manage routing and database interactions.
 The SQL database is used to store book, member, and transaction data, enabling easy retrieval and modification.